human-centeredrec/human-centeredrec.github.io/cfp/index.md

 ## Submission Guidelines

-We invite submissions in two categories: **Position Papers** and **Research Papers**.
+We invite submissions between **4 and 8 pages** (excluding references) covering the above topics.
 Manuscripts will be reviewed by our program committee through a **single-blind review process**, meaning that authors' names do not need to be anonymized.
 Accepted submissions will be presented either as oral talks or posters during the workshop.

 To encourage open discussions and early-stage research, **no official proceedings will be published**.
 However, all accepted papers are encouraged to be shared on [arXiv.org](https://arxiv.org/) by the authors.

-### Position Papers

-Position papers aim to address one or more of the topics listed above or practical issues in designing human-centered recommender systems.
-Submissions can include conceptual frameworks, case studies, or industry insights.
-Manuscripts should not exceed **3 pages** in the ACM manuscript format (excluding references).

-### Research Papers

-Research papers present empirical or theoretical results related to human-centered recommender systems.
-Examples include studies on bias and fairness, explainability, privacy-preserving techniques, or user satisfaction.
-Manuscripts should not exceed **10 pages** in the ACM manuscript format (excluding references).

 ### Paper Format